library(lme4); library(lmerTest); library(emmeans); library(performance)

 A Latin square can be constructed for any value of t, however, it is best suited for comparing t treatments when 5≤ t≤ 10.

-Any additional extraneous sources of variability tend to inflate the error term, making it more difficult to detect differences among the treatment means.
+Additional sources of variability reduces efficiency and tend to inflate the error term which makes it more difficult to detect differences among the treatments.

 \(Y_{ijk} = \mu + \alpha_i + \beta_j + \gamma_k + \epsilon_{ijk}\)